urbanware-org/xicht/README.md

 ### Tray icon disappears instead of disabling

-When the tray icon is enabled (either via right-click menu on the main window or via `tray` command-line argument) and disabled using one of both ways, the icon itself disappears
+When the tray icon is enabled (either via right-click menu on the main window or via `tray` command-line argument) and disabled using one of both ways, the icon itself disappears.

-However, it just turns invisible.
-So, right clicking on the empty space it has left will still trigger the right-click menu.
+However, it just turns invisible and right clicking on the empty space it has left will still trigger the right-click menu.

 ### Program crashes or freezes on exit

-When the tray icon is enabled (via right-click menu on the main window or via `tray` command-line argument) closing the program with the right-click menu on the main window or tray icon, it will either crash throwing an exception or freeze.
+When the tray icon is enabled (either via right-click menu on the main window or via `tray` command-line argument) closing the program with the right-click menu on the main window or tray icon, it will either crash throwing an exception or freeze.

 The main window and tray icon are disposed, but the process is still running.